-We are now accepting nominations for the 2017 Honorary Chairs!
+We are now accepting nominations to honor refugee community leaders!

-Since 2001, Twin Cities World Refugee Day has been one of thousands of commemorations taking place in more than 100 countries involving government officials, humanitarian aid workers, celebrities, civilians and the forcibly displaced themselves.
-In 2013, the Twin Cities WRD planning committee wanted to recognize refugees doing inspiring work– and so began the tradition of the Honorary Chairs.
+Twin Cities World Refugee Day has been one of many celebrations taking place in more than 100 countries involving government officials, humanitarian aid workers, celebrities, civilians and the forcibly displaced themselves.
+In 2013, the Twin Cities WRD planning committee wanted to recognize refugees doing inspiring work– and so began the tradition of honoring community leaders.

-To nominate someone to be an Honorary Chair, please send the individuals name, contact information, and a short summary of the work they do in the community to Kelsey at email@example.com.
+To nominate a community leader, please send the individual’s name, contact information, and a short summary of the work they do in the community to Saida at firstname.lastname@example.org

-Have you met our previous Honorary Chairs?
-They are extraordinary individuals who have contributed to Minnesota’s various communities in unique and significant ways.
+Have you met our previous honorees?
+They are extraordinary individuals who have contributed to Minnesota’s various communities in unique and significant ways

 “Poor people are not poor in spirit or poor in community.” - 2014 Bush Fellow, UMN OLPD PhD Candidate, and TCWRD Honorary Chair Jamal Adam, who lived 7 years in a refugee camp.